-- A. Minor distraction of other students

-- B. Quarreling of students

-- C. Use of profane or obscene language

-- D. Non-conformity to Dress Code

-- E. Minor misbehavior on a school bus

-- F. Inappropriate public display of affection between students

-- G. Chewing gum

-- H. Eating or drinking in unauthorized areas

-- I. Locker misuse or abuse

-- J. Sharing lockers is not permitted.
-Violation of this rule, in addition to Class I disciplinary action, will result in the loss of locker privileges.
-No refund of any unused portion of fees.

-- K. Littering of school property

-- L. Sitting in a parked vehicle after arriving at school and/or during the school day.

-- M. Minor physical conflicts

-- N. Participation on campus in organizations not recognized by the school

-- O. Reporting to class without materials and supplies

-- P. Use of a digital device during class or in the hallways without administrative approval 1st Offense (2nd Offense Class II)

-- Q. Any cheating or plagiarism

-- R. Any other violation which the principal may deem reasonable to

-fall within this category after consideration of extenuating circumstances
+- A Minor distraction of other students - B. Quarreling of students - C Use of profane or obscene language - D. Non-conformity to dress code - E. Minor misbehavior on a school bus - F. Inappropriate public display of affection between students - G. Chewing gum - H. Eating or drinking in unauthorized areas - Locker misuse or abuse.
+MOTE: Sharing lockers is not permitted.
+Violation of this rule, in addition to the Class I disciplinary action, will result in the loss of locker privileges.
+No refund of any unused portion of fees. - J. Littering of any type - K Sitting in a parked vehicle after arriving at school and/or during the school day - L Intentionally providing false information to school personnel - M. Minor physical conflicts - N. Participation on campus in organizations not recognized by the school (non-gang related) - O. Reporting to class without materials and supplies - P. Use of an electronic device during class or in the hallways without administrative approval - Q. Any cheating or plagiarism - R Any other violation which the administration may deem reasonable to fall within this cate- gory after consideration of extenuating circumstances